ScottJWalter/wp-toolbar-flags/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.1.1  =
+* Corrected a "divide by zero" issue inside the [PressTrends](http://www.presstrends.io/) code (which only occurs if you're using WordPress without a blog).
+* Fixed version numbering

 = 1.0.1 =
 * Added [PressTrends](http://www.presstrends.io/) support